 The Wisconsin Department of Public Instruction reviews credentials / licenses from other states.
 If you hold a gifted education license from another state, contact DPI directly to see if you can receive a Wisconsin gifted teacher and/or gifted coordinator license.

 - "I see there will be two licenses (teacher and program coordinator).
-If I want to work twards both, how many classes will I need?"
+If I want to work towards both, how many classes will I need?"

-If you have no prior GT coursework, there are a total of five, three-credit courses in total required to earn BOTH licenses (either license separately require four coures or their equivalent).
+If you have no prior GT coursework, there are five, three-credit courses in total required to earn BOTH licenses (either license separately require four coures or their equivalent).